LABHR/octohatrack/README.rst

-`octohat in Python <https://github.com/glasnt/octohat>`__ and `octohat in Ruby <https://github.com/glasnt/octohat-rb>`__ both create callable ``octohat`` entites.
+`octohat in Python <https://github.com/glasnt/octohat>`__ and `octohat in Ruby <https://github.com/glasnt/octohat-rb>`__ both create callable ``octohat`` entities.
 Strange things may occur if you try to install both on your system.